MPI Tutorial IntroductionAuthor: Wes Kendall

-MPI has a couple classic concepts that encourage clear parallel program design using the message passing model.
-The first is the notion of a communicator.
+Before starting the tutorial, I will cover a couple of the classic concepts behind MPI's design of the message passing model of parallel programming.
+The first concept is the notion of a communicator.
 A communicator defines a group of processes that have the ability to communicate with one another.
 In this group of processes, each is assigned a unique rank, and they explicitly communicate with one another by their ranks.

-The foundation of communication is built upon the simple send and receive operations.
+The foundation of communication is built upon send and receive operations among processes.
 A process may send a message to another process by providing the rank of the process and a unique tag to identify the message.
 The receiver can then post a receive for a message with a given tag (or it may not even care about the tag), and then handle the data accordingly.
 Communications such as this which involve one sender and receiver are known as point-to-point communications.

 There are many cases where processes may need to communicate with everyone else.
 For example, when a master process needs to broadcast information to all of its worker processes.
 In this case, it would be cumbersome to write code that does all of the sends and receives.
 In fact, it would often not use the network in an optimal manner.
 MPI can handle a wide variety of these types of collective communications that involve all processes.

 Mixtures of point-to-point and collective communications can be used to create highly complex parallel programs.
 In fact, this functionality is so powerful that it is not even necessary to start describing the advanced mechanisms of MPI.
 We will save that until a later lesson.
-For now, you should work on installing MPI on your machine.
+For now, you should work on installing MPI on a single machine or launching an Amazon EC2 MPI cluster.
 If you already have MPI installed, great!
 You can head over to the MPI Hello World lesson.